 - During his time at Duke, there was no penalty for not attending class, and the assignments didn't matter.
 All that did was the final exam - pass that, and you were golden.
 Tucker took advantage of this by leaving in the middle of the semester to herd drunk college kids in Cancun for a month, then came back as if he'd never been gone.
 He said all this on his site, and when Duke caught wind of it, law schools across the country changed their policy to penalize students for missing classes - known among the higher-ups as "the Tucker Max Rule".

 - What Did I Do Last Night?: Several times, most famously the sushi incident from the beginning of Hell which he still describes as the most drunk he's ever gotten.

-- Younger Than They Look: Not he but many of his fans.
-Though he obviously doesn't like that as he adamantly refuses to sleep with underage fans, and in fact demands ID from his "suitors" who persue him.
+- Younger than They Look: Not he but many of his fans.
+Though he obviously doesn't like that as he adamantly refuses to sleep with underage fans, and in fact demands ID from his "suitors" who pursue him.
 One girl all of fourteen showed up at his house with an obvious fake ID... that said nineteen.